Policies

 Requests for Purchase

-Patron recommendations or requests for new books are given serious consideration and are judged using the usual selection criteria.
-Publications may also be made available for checkout through interlibrary loan.
+Patron recommendations or requests for new books and materials are given serious consideration and are judged using the standard selection criteria.
+Publications may also be made available for borrowing through the interlibrary loan system.

 Maintenance of the Collection